Monofin: History

 1949: Kurt Schaefer, who invented an underwater film camera during wartime military service in Italy, designs a pair of homemade swimming fins, which he proceeds to fasten together with straps and cords to create what is probably the world's first monofin.
 The artefact is on display in the Aquazoo-Löbbecke Museum in the German city of Düsseldorf.

 1955: On 19 September 1955, Kurt Ristau and Hans Joachim Bergann, who founded the underwater diving equipment manufacturing company Barakuda in the early 1950s in the German city of Hamburg after serving as combat swimmers during World War II, file a patent for a monofin-like device for swimmers incorporating both feet.
 Although the invention receives German patent 1085798 on 12 January 1961, it never enters the production stage.

 1962: On 15 October 1962, James S Christiansen files a patent for a device enabling a pair of swimming fins to be coupled together to reduce fatigue and cramping during prolonged swimming.
 Although the detachable coupling converting the separate swimming fins into a monofin-like design is granted US patent 3165764A on 19 January 1965, it does not appear to have entered the production stage.

 1967: In his review of the range of fins available in France during that year, J. Larue mentions how unnamed experts are experimenting with the use of a single swim fin accommodating both feet of the swimmer, who deploys the butterfly stroke to progress in the water.
 Although the experiment yields relatively satisfactory results for swimmers, Larue concludes that this fin is unsuitable for divers.

 1969: Franco Pavone constructs his "Matrimoniale" monofin in the Italian city of Bologna.
 After designing a high-speed monofin with a metal-reinforced rubber blade, Boris Porotov (Kazakh Soviet Socialist Republic) builds an entire blade out of fibreglass-reinforced plastic.

 1970: On 10 December 1970, Spanish underwater diving equipment company Nemrod-Metzeler patents a monofin-like device for swimmers incorporating both feet, but it never enters production.

-1971: Nadejda Turukalo (URSS) arrives at European Finswimming Championship (1970, Barcelona, Spain) with a monofin constructed from two titanium branches, joined by a "sail".
+1971: Nadejda Turukalo (USSR) arrives at European Finswimming Championship (1970, Barcelona, Spain) with a monofin constructed from two titanium branches, joined by a "sail".
 She beats all comers.
 Monofins have been used ever since for finswimming competitions, allowing monofin swimmers to reach speeds of 12 km/h.
 Traditional monofin 50 m apnea world record is as fast as 13 km/h.